 6. Insist on Water Reuse as First in the SuDS Hierarchy

 In the hierarchy used by drainage engineers to design SuDS schemes, reusing rainwater should be the number one priority, as it is in Wales, the London Plan, and as advised in the SuDS design bible, CIRIA 753 The SuDS Manual.
 However, many Local Authority planning guidance documents, Water Company guidance and indeed English Planning Practice Guidance (PPG) for SuDS overlook reuse and encourage designers to consider infiltration as the first option.

 In London, where the London Plan already places rainwater harvesting at number one in the hierarchy, more rainwater harvesting schemes are beginning to emerge, including at some prestigious commercial developments.

 If using rainwater as a resource is a priority in best-practice SuDS design, then let’s make sure it is properly reflected in local planning policies.

 7. Reinstate “Schedule 3”

 In Wales, rainwater reuse is first in the design hierarchy through its statutory technical standards for SuDS, supporting Schedule 3 of the Flood and Water Management Act.
-In England, Schedule 3 was abandoned in favour of regulating SuDS on new developments through National Planning Policy Framework.
-Some people hope that the experience in Wales will prove the value of the original approach and persuade this, or future, Governments to reverse the decision.
+In England, Schedule 3 was abandoned in favour of regulating SuDS on new developments through the National Planning Policy Framework.
+Some people hope that the experience in Wales will prove the value of the original approach and persuade this, or a future, Government to reverse the decision.